timecapsulellc/CineVivid/README.md

 ### Web Application Setup

-SkyReels-V2 includes a complete web application with a SkyReels AI-inspired interface featuring all tools and components.
+CineVivid includes a complete web application with an intuitive AI-powered interface featuring all video generation tools and components.

 #### Frontend Installation
 ```shell